uniquelyparticular/shipengine-request/README.md

 By default this library will encode all data as JSON, however you can customise this by setting your own `Content-Type` header as an additional argument to `get`, `post`, `patch`, `put` and `delete`.

-This argument can be used to get products by enabled currency, language or even use for uploading files to ShipEngine.

 **Note**: If you add the `Content-Type` custom header to `post`, `patch`, `put` or `delete` you will need to encode `data` yourself.

 ```js